fschuindt/blog/about/index.md

 <div style="height: 40px;"></div>

-<p>I started with programming as a hobby in 2003, and since 2010 I've been working professionally with it.
-At my current position, I'm working with Elixir engineering, as well as a bit of DevOps (mainly Kubernetes).</p>
+<p>I started programming as a hobby in 2003, and since 2010, I've been working in the field.</p>

+<p><a href="https://fschuindt.722.network/2016/10/30/my-elixir-study-notes.html">In 2016 I began studying Elixir</a>, and since early 2018, it's the central technology of my work.
+I also have a strong background in DevOps for concurrent, scalable and distributed back-end systems.</p>

-<p>This website is also my personal blog.
-Here I post some of the things I find interesting, not only about IT but also about amateur astronomy, astrophotography, electronics, ham radio and anything that comes to mind.</p>
+<p>This website is my personal blog.
+Here I post about things I find interesting, not only in IT but also in amateur astronomy, astrophotography, electronics, ham radio, and anything else that comes to mind.</p>

 <div style="height: 28px;"></div>